alro5921/problem-gambling-study/README.md

 | Minigames    | 26,000      | 125.8      | Unknown (see below)
 | Casino Boss media 2     | 21,000  | 240.2   | 50.2

-Unfortunately, many of the bwin's third party products lacked turnover and hold data due to a data transfer error.
-Roughly 20% of the rows lacked monetary loss, mostly coming from Poker, although activity itself was preserved.
+Unfortunately, many of the bwin's third party products lacked turnover and hold data due to a data transfer error, most notably Poker.
+This accounted for roughly 20% of the gambling activity rows, and while monetary patterns are vital I'd like to at least try and catch problematic activity amongst e.g poker players with an activity metric.

-The activity level "number of bets" implies varies wildly between products; we'd expect more individual "bets" from an online poker player, who could play dozens of hands an hour, than a fixed-odds sports better placing a handful of bets on a game.
-I attempt standardize across products by weighting each product to its average bets per day, which lets me do a more meaningful total activity metric than something that'd otherwise be dominated by e.g Casino Chartwell or Poker activity.
+Although the activity level "number of bets" implies varies wildly between products; we'd expect more individual "bets" from an online poker player, who could play dozens of hands an hour, than a fixed-odds sports better placing a handful of bets on a game.
+I attempt to standardize across products by weighting each product to its average bets per day in the dataset, which allows for a more meaningful aggregated activity metric than a sum that'd be dominated by the higher frequency products.

 ### Responsible Gaming Intervention Information